-They’re both built sturdily.
-The Sony MDR-7506 is at a lighter weight at 8.1 oz.
+They’re both built sturdily, although the Sony MDR-7506 is a lighter weight at 8.1 oz.

-Both headphones are equipped with neodymium, dynamic drivers and closed-back designs for their headphones.
-This allows for better sound isolation and prevents sound leakage.
+Both headphones are equipped with neodymium, dynamic drivers and closed-back designs for their headphones, allowing for better sound isolation and prevents sound leakage.

-- Not much noise comes out, and not a lot of noise comes in; minimal ambient noises.
+Not much noise comes out, and not a lot of noise comes in, so you experience only MINIMAL ambient noises.

-- Having that option means you can replace the cables when something goes wrong without resorting to soldering.
+But having detachable cables means you can replace the cables when something goes wrong WITHOUT resorting to soldering.

-- This means with headphones that have cables that can be detached; you can get more mileage out of them.
-You don’t have to replace the whole thing when the cable breaks.
+You can get more mileage out of headphones that have cables that can be detached since you DON’T have to replace the whole thing when the cable breaks.

-- You’d have to change the earpads on the ATH M50x in order to achieve the same level of comfort as on the Sony.
+I’ll say the ATH M50x is comfortable too.
+However, you’d have to change the earpads in order to achieve the same level of comfort as on the Sony MDR.

 The ATH M50x, however, comes with removable cables, so you can change the length to whatever is comfortable for you.